zhamadeh/Website/_posts/2020-12-09-firstPost.md

 ---
 layout: post
 title: New Ways Of Thinking About Cancer
-subtitle: Why DNA repair is so important
+subtitle: The role of DNA repair in cancer
 gh-repo: zhamadeh/Website
 gh-badge: [star, fork, follow]
 tags: [Cancer,DNA repair]